Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 • precise flow velocity measurements with minimum error

-• energy calculation function
+• an energy calculation function

 • the ability to measure non-conductive fluids